Screenshot 2026-03-03 at 09.41.31.png

 Traunter Ovas

 A film by Adrian Howell.
 Original score by Lorenz Weber.
-Featuring Adriano Coretti.
+A portrait of Adriano Coretti.

 Traunter Ovas is developed with support from: GKB, Forum Engadin.